Snowflake & Taylor

 Community Facilities: Snowflake

-Snowflake offers a broad range of facilities including the Stinson Museum, historic home tours, a library, Senior Center, 27-hole municipal golf course and disc golf, and municipal parks that offer tennis, raquetball, basketball and volleyball courts, skatepark, splash pad, playgrounds, picnic and barbeque areas, and an ampitheater.
+Snowflake offers a broad range of facilities including the Stinson Museum, historic home tours, a library, Senior Center, 27-hole municipal golf course, and municipal parks that offer tennis, raquetball, basketball and volleyball courts, skatepark, splash pad, playgrounds, picnic and barbeque areas, and an ampitheater.
 Snowflake is also home to the Snowflake Arizona LDS Temple, the 108th temple to be built in the world.

 Featured attractions include celebrations, arts and crafts shows, car show, Pioneer Days parade and rodeo, softball and golf tournaments.